 Though, given the strength of the market, many who support the introduction of the legislation feel that it is doubtful that the increase in surcharges will deter foreign investment.
 Critics of the legislative changes believe that the impact will be profound.

 The Property Council of Australia (PCA) and other critics of the changes are concerned that the hike in stamp duty will hurt the level of foreign investment.
 Firstly, foreign investors who are buying-off-the-plan will have to pay more property.
 This price increase may deter buying, and slow down development.
-Plus, foreign investors may be eager to close their deals before legislation is implemented so that they don not incur higher costs.
-The PCA also suggest that foreign buyers who have been investing in Victoria, Queensland and NSW may begin to look at other states to purchase property.
+Plus, foreign investors may be eager to close their deals before legislation is implemented so that they do not incur higher costs.
+The PCA also suggest that foreign buyers who have been investing in Victoria, Queensland and NSW may begin to look at other states to purchase a property.

-Changes to Queensland legislation may have a greater impact as this state is also increasing stamp duty that companies pay on property.
+Changes to Queensland legislation may have a greater impact as this state is also increasing stamp duty that companies pay on a property.
 Many Queensland-based businesses have foreign shareholders.
 It is also important to note that changes to legislation in this state will affect student accommodation, and retirement homes, villages and aged care facilities, as well as hotels and motels.
 Foreign investment drives most of these types of developments.

 The state governments have said that they feel these new charges will ensure foreign investors are paying a fair share and contribute to the maintenance of public services and infrastructure.
-These new taxes will allow the respective states to increase liveability and introduce more amenities.
+These new taxes will allow the respective states to increase livability and introduce more amenities.

 All states believe that the new taxes are an effective way to increase revenue without deterring foreign investment.
 This analogy derives from the majority of economists indicating that foreign investors are still likely to make substantial capital gains despite having to pay more in stamp duty and other fees